Château de Tonquédec

+Aerial view.
+The inner ward is on the left, and the outer ward on the right.

 The Château de Tonquédec is a castle in the commune of Tonquédec in the Côtes d'Armor département of France.
 It is one of the most visited monuments in the Côtes d'Armor.

-One of the most impressive French medieval sites, this château-fort, stands in a pleasant green forested countryside about 8.5 km south of Lannion.
+The well-preserved ruins stand in forested countryside about 8.5 km south of Lannion.
 The present castle was built in the 15th century, on the site of an earlier 12th-century castle.

 History

-From the height of a rocky cliff, the castle ruins, with its eleven towers and a closed curtain wall, dominates the valley of the Léguer.
-It is a genuine vestige of feudal Brittany.

-The 12th-century castle was the work of the Coëtmen-Penthièvre family.
-It was partially dismantled by order of Jean IV, Duke of Brittany, in 1395 because of a conflict between him and the Penthièvres.
-Indeed, Rolland II and Rolland III of Coëtmen, Viscounts of Tonquédec, had allied themselves to the rebellion of Olivier de Clisson.